CodeToCAD/CodeToCAD/providers/blender/README.md

 This is the CodeToCAD Blender Provider repo, that allows CodeToCAD to talk to Blender.

-Please refer to the [CodeToCAD repo](https://github.com/CodeToCad/CodeToCAD) for more information about this CodeToCAD.
+Please refer to the [CodeToCAD repo](https://github.com/CodeToCad/CodeToCAD) for more information about CodeToCAD.

 ## Cloning